 The course aims to:

-- to provide the basic theoretical tools needed to study the economy and innovation of digital markets;
+- to provide the basic theoretical tools needed to examine the sectors, in particular the underlying theoretical paradigm structure-behavior-performance (SCP);

 EXPECTED LEARNING OUTCOMES

-The specialised training of the course of study will therefore be completed and enriched by the following skills:
+The course aims to complete the student's training with knowledge and tools useful to deepen the essential aspects to better understand the functioning of the sectors and markets.
+The specialist training of the course of study will therefore be completed and enriched by the following skills: